ChoiTommy/System-logger-bot/README.md

 It is only compatible with Python versions 3.6+.
 Make sure a proper version of Python is installed.

-The proceed to install [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) with:
+Then proceed to install [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) with:

 ```bash
 $ pip install python-telegram-bot